 You may have to work 9 to 5 doing something that you don’t particularly like but that helps you pay the bills.
 In this case, pick up a hobby that you really love.
 It could be an afternoon class or playing a sport on the weekends.

-Let this turn your life around, and gradually your daily routine will become more manageable.
+Let this turn your life around and your daily routine will gradually become more manageable.

 3. Reconnect with nature

 Be honest: how connected are you to nature?
 Even if you’re someone who tries to take care of the environment, you probably rarely leave the office to take a walk.

 Or maybe you wouldn’t call yourself “outdoorsy.”
 Luckily, we aren’t saying you should go on a nature outing every other day or go climb a mountain.

 We’re talking about getting outside 15 minutes a day.
 Anything you can think of counts, from going for a walk or run to gardening to feeding the birds in the neighborhood park.